Infinite temperature at zero energy: Discussion

-Both classes of models we introduced are valuable as exactly-solvable counterexamples or edge-cases for conventional lore regarding the behavior of entanglement in many-body systems.
-First, the periodic \FKclock{} Hamiltonians give rise to a qualitatively new type of area-law violation in local one-dimensional models.
-While other examples of volume-law entangled ground states are known~\cite{Gottesman2010entanglementvsgap,Irani2010groundstateentanglement,Bravyi2012criticality,Movassagh2016supercritical,Zhang2017extensive,Salberger2018fredkin}, they display a special ``rainbow-like'' entanglement structure~\cite{Alexander2019rainbowtn}, such that not all subsystems actually obey the volume law.
-The eigenstates of the \FKclock{} model, being descendants of Floquet states, are closer to resembling infinite-temperature eigenstates.
-With that said, the \FKclock{} eigenstates do not obey ETH at any temperature.
+With that said, the FK clock eigenstates do not obey ETH at any temperature.
 They retain some of the observable physics of the free fermion clock hands~\cite{Lydzba2023quadratic}, despite the presence of nontrivial entanglement between these degrees of freedom and the spin system.
 For instance, eigenstates of the same energy but opposite net hand momentum can be distinguished by measuring local ``dressed'' current operators, $i(c_{t+1}^\dagger c_t \otimes u_t - \textrm{h.c.})$, as these act like ordinary current operators on a free-fermion state [see Eq.~\eqref{eq:MBClock_dressed_ES}].
-Meanwhile, observables supported only on the spin system appear essentially featureless in \FKclock{} eigenstates.
-Having such structure in the ground state is unconventional, even in a gapless system.
-If one believes that low-energy and long-wavelength degrees of freedom of local Hamiltonians in one-dimension are described by quantum field theory (QFT), then the QFT for this model must simultaneously account for a zero-temperature free-fermion piece and a featureless infinite-temperature piece, with nontrivial entanglement between them.
+Meanwhile, observables supported only on the spin system appear essentially featureless in FK clock eigenstates.